 What are Steelies?

-Steelies are a name given to describe steel wheels.
+Steelies is a nickname to describe steel wheels.
 Most steel wheels come with covers or hubcaps on top.
 They just don’t get more basic than that.
 These wheels are created from billets of steel that are pressed with hydraulic machinery.

 The cheapest wheels on the market are steel with alloy following close behind.
 Additionally, the steelies are popular and can be found on a variety of vehicles.